 The Atlantic white-sided dolphin grows from 6.2-9.2ft (1.9-2.8m) with a weight between 360-520 lb.
-They are similar in coloration to the common dolphin, with gray, white and yellow along the flanks, and a white underside.
+They are similar in color to the common dolphin, with gray, white, and yellow along the flanks and a white underside.

 The common bottlenose dolphin grows from 6.2-13.1 ft (1.9-4m).
 Their diet consists mainly of squid and small fish.
 They have a single calf with a gestation period of 12 months.

 Bottlenose dolphins are gray to black, with a lighter underside and a dorsal cape.
 They have a short beak with a mouthline that makes them look like they are smiling.
-The common bottlenose dolphin is the dolphin that you will most likely have seen in television or films.
+The common bottlenose dolphin is one that you will most likely have seen on television or in films.

-The Clymene dolphins are a small species, with a three-toned color pattern, a dark cape on their dorsal which dips below the find, and a gray stripe which is paler from the eyes to the flipper.
+The Clymene dolphins are a small species with a three-toned color pattern, a dark cape on their dorsal, which dips below the find, and a gray stripe that is paler from the eyes to the flipper.